 Gaza truce shatters as Israel carries out wave of deadly strikes and says it has ‘returned to fighting’

-The overnight bombardments struck multiple locations across Gaza and were the most extensive since a months-long ceasefire came into effect, with Israel’s Defense Minister Israel Katz declaring: “Tonight we returned to fighting in Gaza.”
+The overnight bombardments struck multiple locations across Gaza, killing more than 400 people, according to Palestinian authorities, in the most extensive strikes since a months-long truce came into effect, with Israel’s Defense Minister Israel Katz declaring: “Tonight we returned to fighting in Gaza.”

 Israel’s military and security agency said they were “currently conducting extensive strikes” on Hamas targets in Gaza.
 In response, Hamas accused Netanyahu of deciding to overturn the ceasefire agreement, and “putting the captives in Gaza at risk of an unknown fate.”

-At least 210 people have been killed and hundreds wounded in the new wave of Israeli strikes, according to the Palestinian ministry of health in Gaza.
+At least 404 people were killed and more than 562 injured in the new wave of Israeli strikes, according to the Palestinian ministry of health in Gaza.
+“More than 130 children and many women” have been killed, including entire families, Gaza Civil Defense spokesman Mahmoud Basal told CNN.

+“It’s been absolutely horrific,” said Dr. Razan Al-Nahhas, a physician volunteering with the Humanity Auxilium organization at the Al-Ahli Hospital in Gaza City.
+“Multiple explosions within just a span of a few minutes back-to-back.”

-The Civil Defense in Gaza said a number people were “trapped under the rubble of homes that were bombed in various areas” of the enclave.
-CNN stringers in Gaza reported the sounds of strikes in multiple locations, including Gaza City, Khan Younis and Deir al-Balah.
+The Civil Defense in Gaza said a number of people were “trapped under the rubble of homes that were bombed in various areas” of the enclave.
+Freelance journalists working for CNN in Gaza reported the sounds of strikes in multiple locations, including Gaza City, Khan Younis and Deir al-Balah.

-Videos obtained by CNN showed scenes of panic and chaos across Gaza as families desperately rushed wounded loved ones to hospital and rescue workers transported patients in ambulances or on stretchers.
+Videos obtained by CNN showed scenes of panic and chaos across Gaza as families desperately rushed wounded loved ones to overwhelmed hospitals and rescue workers transported patients in ambulances or on stretchers.

 Many of the wounded were covered with bloodstained blankets, while others had their limbs wrapped in bloodied bandages.